pramsey/crunchyblog/cloud-raster/cloud-raster.md

 ### Cloud Optimized GeoTIFF

-The difference between a "cloud GeoTIFF" and a "local GeoTIFF" is most a difference in how software accesses the data.
+The difference between a "cloud GeoTIFF" and a "local GeoTIFF" is mostly a difference in how software accesses the data.

 * A local GeoTIFF probably resides on an SSD or some other storage that has fast random access.
-Also, each small read will be very fast, because the communication between CPU and storage medium is all local.
+Small random reads will be fast, and so will large sequential reads.
+Local access is fast!

 * A cloud GeoTIFF resides on an "object store", a remote API that allows clients to real all of a file (with an HTTP "[GET](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET)") or part of a file (with an HTTP "[RANGE](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests)").
-Each read is quite slow, because the read involves setting up an HTTP connection (slow) and then transmitting the data over an internetwork (slow).
+Each random read is quite slow, because the read involves setting up an HTTP connection (slow) and then transmitting the data over an internetwork (slow).
 The more reads you do, the worse performance get.
-To the core goal of a "cloud format" is to reduce the number of reads.
+So the core goal of a "cloud format" is to reduce the number of reads required to access a subset of the data.

 Reading multi-gigabyte raster files from object storage is a relatively new idea, formalized only a couple years ago in the [cloud optimized GeoTIFF](https://cogeo.org) (aka **COG**) specification.